 Please note that all of these features are available to active SketchUp 2019 Classic license and active subscription users with the exception of the "Large Area Imports for Add Location" feature below.
 This feature is only available to subscription users.

-The name of the game in this update is ease of use.
+The name of the game in this update is the ease of use.
 This release has made SketchUp more intuitive — and more fun to use.
 Who doesn’t love that?
 With more focus on improvements to imagery exports, usability, and a seamless LayOut connection — your professional workflow will thank you.

 Professional output enhancements

 Exporting images.
 Exporting 2D graphics, raster files, and animations just got better.
 You can now control the overall line thicknesses of exported images with our new line scale multiplier, found in the export options dialogs.
 Before this change, line weights stayed the same as the viewport which could make the line weight too small or too large.
 So, if you are experiencing line weights that are too thick, you can make those line weights thinner.
-Also, .png images now export with transparency so you can see what is behind the material while compositing.
+Also, .png images are now exported with transparency so you can see what is behind the material while compositing.

 Customizable unit settings.
 Have you ever needed to use different unit measurements for a design?
 Now your model can be customized to show different unit measurements for both area and volume.
 For example, in a model of a room, you can use inches for the wall and feet for volume.
 Available unit types: inches, feet, millimeters, centimeters, and meters.